July 18, 1979

 "And the debt my family owes?"

 The wizard paused.
-"Depending upon what I find in this Hawkings National Laboratory; if the situation is as you had told me, then, yes, your family debt will be resolved."
+"Depending upon what I find in this Hawkings National Laboratory; if the situation is as you have told me, then, yes, your family debt will be resolved."

 Hopper nodded and open his car door.
 "Well, hope you succeed.
 Don't take it the wrong way, but I hope I never see you again."
 He jumped in and started the car before he could get sucked into any more wizarding matters.
 Despite the situation, he felt a lightening in his chest.
 Whether that was due to the family debt no longer weighing down on him or that he'd made it possible for the two girls to have their lives restored, he wasn't sure, but he felt more better about himself than he had in years.
 He had no doubts in Dumbledore getting the girls out of the facility.
 As far as Hopper was concerned, the girls were as good as back home already.